 Self-employment is a popular option for those who have chartered architectural technologist (MCIAT) status and considerable experience.
 Some architectural technologists set up in practice on their own or in partnership with other construction/design professionals.
 Others choose to work on a freelance-contract basis, with a property developer for example.

 There are opportunities to work abroad, including jobs with UK-based architectural practices who have international contracts or overseas offices, or with some government departments.

 Look for job vacancies at:

 Graduates from relevant higher education courses who have registered for student membership of CIAT are eligible to upgrade their membership to the associate level and to use the letters ACIAT after their name.
 Associate membership is not available to self-employed applicants who have to register as profile candidates instead.

-Management is a key part of the role for many architectural technologists; some choose to develop this further by studying for qualifications in subjects such as business, construction management and project management.
+Management is a key part of the role for many architectural technologists and some technologists choose to develop this further, by studying for qualifications in subjects such as business, construction management and project management.

-The size of the employer and the type of work they undertake can be a major influence on career prospects and development.
+The size of the employer you work for, and the type of work you undertake, can greatly influence your career prospects and development.

 Larger organisations generally offer more structured opportunities for promotion to supervisory and management positions, but smaller architectural practices can sometimes offer greater responsibility early on, as well as the chance to gain skills and experience across a range of specialist areas.
 However, to gain promotion or to increase salary, it may be necessary to move between employers or change location.

 As so much of the work is project based, it is sometimes possible to move into areas that are not construction based, for example into other areas of industry and commerce.